emacs-mirror/emacs/mps/manual/source/pool/amcz.rst

 memory management>` :term:`pool class` for :term:`leaf objects` ("zero-rank" objects that contain no references).

-It is otherwise indentical to :ref:`pool-amc`.
+It is otherwise identical to :ref:`pool-amc`.

 AMCZ is intended for "simple" objects like numbers, characters, and strings.
 Segregating these objects into one or more AMCZ pools avoids